-How to Change Wiper Blades: Step-by-Step Instructions
+How to Change Wiper Blades in 3 Easy Steps

 It’s easy to tell when your car wiper blades need replacing, and even easier to change them yourself.
 Simply press the washer button and see if your blades wipe clean.
 If they streak, they’re toast.
 The auto parts store will have lots of economy blades, but go with a name brand instead (ANCO, Trico or Bosch).
 They cost more than economy blades, but their higher-quality rubber wipes better, has better UV protection and lasts longer.
 (Here are more reasons you should never use cheap auto parts.)

 Step 1: Buy the proper size refills

 First measure your wiper blade refills to get the exact replacement length.
 Go to an auto parts store with your tape measure to find the exact length refills.
 Tip: Don’t assume the refill inserts are the same length on the driver’s side and the passenger’s side.
 One is often an inch or more longer than the other.

 Step 2: Slide out the old blade

 Pull the wiper arm back from the glass, then double up a bath towel over your windshield just in case the wiper arm gets away from you and snaps back against the glass.
 Once the arm is pulled back, pivot the blade so the bottom of the blade flips up toward the top.
 Locate the small shiny retaining clips near the end of the refill.
 Pinch them together with a needle-nose pliers and start sliding out the refill.
 Once the clips slide under the blade clamp, set the pliers down and pull out the old refill with one hand while supporting the blade with the other.
 (Psst—here are 20 tools no home mechanic should be without!)